-This article will look at some of the ways that people can relieve gas and any associated discomfort.
+This article will look at some of the foods to eat to relieve and reduce gas, foods to avoid, and more.

-The International Foundation for Functional Gastrointestinal Disorders recommend a number of dietary changes that may reduce gas.
+The International Foundation for Functional Gastrointestinal Disorders recommends some dietary changes that may reduce gas.

 These changes can be quick and easy ways to address the issue.
-Keeping a food diary can also help a person to pinpoint the problematic foods.
+Keeping a food diary can also help a person pinpoint the foods that affect them.